lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 Attaching a debugger to your RCS process will allow to pause a connector execution at select break points in your code and inspect the current state of your connector scripting context.
 Doing so can help to locate and eliminate programming errors.

-RCS can be deployed in a [Docker](https://www.docker.com/) container within a [Kubernetes](https://kubernetes.io/) cluster.
-Java RCS deployed in a Docker container will run in a remote Java Virtual Machine (JVM).
+If your RCS is deployed in a [Docker](https://www.docker.com/) container within a [Kubernetes](https://kubernetes.io/) cluster, it will run in a remote Java Virtual Machine (JVM).
 In order to attach a debugger to this process from your local development setup, you will need to perform the following steps:

 1. Start your RCS JVM with the [Java Debug Wire Protocol (JDWP)](https://docs.oracle.com/en/java/javase/11/docs/specs/jpda/conninv.html#oracle-vm-invocation-options) options.